How Many Wastepaper Bins?

-We are so used to having a little bin in every room, matching them in with our style, relying on them to help keep everything neat and tidy…
+We’re so used to having a little bin in every room, matching them in with our style, relying on them to help keep everything neat and tidy.

-If there are corners of your home where recyclables are sneaking into general waste, it might be time to rethink your relationship with the wastebasket…
+Are there corners of your home where recyclables are sneaking into general waste, then it might be time to rethink your relationship with the wastebasket.